 - $3.6 billionInfrastructure replacement costs due to land loss alone

 - $7.6 billionBusiness disruption costs due to land loss alone

 The risk of continued land loss is concentrated in coastal Louisiana, but the economic implications will spread throughout the nation due to the state's importance in shipping, energy production, chemicals and other sectors.

 - As much as $3.6 billion in Louisiana business, residential, and infrastructure assets are at risk due to land loss over the next 50 years if no action is taken to protect or restore Louisiana's coast.

 - These assets support an additional $7.6 billion in economic activity throughout the nation each year.

-- In addition to the direct impact of land loss, Louisiana would also face increased storm damage further inland as the coastal buffer disappears.
+- In addition to the direct impact of land loss, Louisiana would also face increased storm damage further inland as its coastal buffer disappears.
 Up to $138 billion in business, residential, and infrastructure assets could be lost, along with an additional $53 billion in disrupted economic activity from just one storm.